helm/helm-classic/plugins/sec/README.md

-# Helm Sec: Work On Secrets
+# Helm Classic Sec: Work On Secrets

 The `helm-sec` plugin provides a tool for working with Kubernetes secrets.